 All attitude measurements are determined in the frame of the sensor that makes the measurement.
 In order to combine measurements from separate sensors in attitude determination, they must first be transformed into a common frame—usually the body frame.

 Alignment of the sensor frame with the body frame is a rotation that transforms measurements in the sensor frame to the body frame.
-In order to compute attitudes (rotations between the body frame and a reference frame), measurements must be converted to the body frame using the sensor alignments.
+In order to compute attitudes (rotations between the body frame and a reference frame); measurements must be converted to the body frame using the sensor alignments.
 Effects of shifts in alignment may be minimized through sensor alignment calibration.

 ANGLES